qiyanjun/2022sp-UVA-CS-MachineLearningDeep/About.md

 ### General Description:

 + Machine Learning is concerned with building computer programs that automatically improve through experience.
-This 3-credit course covers master-level topics about the theory and practical algorithms for machine learning from a variety of perspectives.
+This 3-credit course covers introductory-level topics about the theory and practical algorithms for machine learning from a variety of perspectives.
 Topics include supervised learning (especially modern deep learning), unsupervised learning, learning theory, and RL.
 (My version will be taught and organized independently from the other session).
-This Fall, I will focus on deep learning and add many examples of the real-world applications.
+This Spring, I will focus on deep learning and add many examples of the real-world applications.

 + Assignments include multiple short programming and writing assignments for hands-on experiments of various machine learning algorithms and multiple in-class quizzess.